digitalrightswatch/digitalrightswatch.org.au/content/blog/2018-07-16-how-to-opt-out-of-the-federal-medical-database.md

 title: How to opt-out of the federal medical database
 author: Digital Rights Watch
 date: 2018-07-16T06:52:44+00:00
 excerpt: From today, you can choose whether or not you will be included in the largest mandatory medical database in Australian history.
-We’re encouraging you to consider opting out.
+We're encouraging you to consider opting out.
 url: /2018/07/16/how-to-opt-out-of-the-federal-medical-database/
 featureImage: /wp-content/uploads/2018/07/medical-781422_1280.jpg
 categories: